Sugar-Free Pear Compote

 pears

-• Transfer the chopped pears and lemon juice into a pot and blend the mixture with the immersion blender.
+• Transfer the chopped pears and lemon juice into a pot and blend the mixture with an immersion blender.

-Add the packet of pectin, the sweetener, and the lemon juice, mix well, and place on low heat.
+Add the packet of pectin, sweetener, and lemon juice, mix well, and place on low heat.

-• If you don’t want to use pectin, you can add 300 g of apples to the pears, which contain pectin.
+• If you do not want to use pectin, you can add 10.58 oz of apples to the pears, which contain pectin.

-Stir often and from the moment it boils, cook for about 25 minutes.
+Stir often and once it boils, cook for about 25 minutes.

-• Put the chopped pears in the bowl with the 3:1 pectin, the sweetener, and the lemon juice
+• Put the chopped pears in the mixing bowl with the 3:1 pectin, sweetener, and lemon juice

-close with the measuring cup and blend turbo 2 sec twice, if you prefer a smoother compote, you can blend more.
+close with the measuring cup and blend turbo for 2 seconds twice, if you prefer a creamier consistency, you can blend more.

-• Stir with the spatula, place the basket on the lid and cook 25 min at 212°F reverse speed 1.
+• Stir with the spatula, place the basket on the lid, and cook for 25 min at 212°F reverse speed 1.

 Then another 5 min at Varoma temperature, place the basket on the lid speed 1